Clemssandra2939/Telomere-Dynamics/README.md

 - Negative correlation between age and telomere length (correlation coefficient: X, p-value: Y)
 - Significant difference in telomere length between males and females (t-statistic: X, p-value: Y)
 - Multiple linear regression showed significant effects of both age and sex on telomere length (R-squared: X)
-- [Add more specific results from your analysis]

 ## 9. Conclusion
 This study provides evidence for significant relationships between telomere length, age, and sex.
 The findings support telomere length as a biomarker of aging while highlighting the complexity of factors influencing telomere dynamics.